DARIAH-ERIC/DESIR-CodeSprint-TrackA-TextMining/README.md

     `$ git checkout AcknowledgmentParser_Desir2ndCodeSprint`

-3. Run the Grobid application `$ ./gradlew run`
+3. Run the Grobid application `$ ./gradlew run`, by default, the local server run on the port **8070**.

 **B. This demonstrator**
+1. Since Grobid runs locally the port **8070**, therefore, the url in the GrobidCLient class needs to be directed to this address.

-1. Change the URL for GrobidClient in `src/main/java/org/dariah/desir/client/GrobidClient.java` class to localhost with the default port on 8070:
+    Change the URL in `src/main/java/org/dariah/desir/client/GrobidClient.java` class to localhost with the default port on 8070:

     `private String grobidAPI = "http://localhost:8070/api;`

-2. Run this demonstrator locally
+2. Then, run the demonstrator of ApplicationTrackA locally as explained in the [Demonstrator : Run Locally](#run-locally)

 ### Testing
 For testing purposes, a demonstrator is available at the following address: [Demonstrator Track A](https://destracka.herokuapp.com/).